 Alternative Payment Arrangements – If you are unable to pay your balance when due, please contact our business office to make alternative arrangements.
 Any patient with a past due amount may be denied additional service until the amount is paid or the patient is complying with an alternative payment arrangement.

-Bankruptcy/Prior Bad Debt – Patients who have previously filed for bankruptcy or never satisfied their payment obligations for prior episodes of care with Orthopedic Physician Associates or other Proliance Surgeons care centers may be required to pay for their portion of new charges at the time of service.
+Bankruptcy/Prior Bad Debt – Patients who have previously filed for bankruptcy or never satisfied their payment obligations for prior episodes of care with Orthopedic Physician Associates care centers may be required to pay for their portion of new charges at the time of service.

-Overpayments – Patient overpayments may be transferred to another Proliance Surgeons care center to resolve an outstanding balance.
+Overpayments – Patient overpayments may be transferred to another Orthopedic Physician Associates care center to resolve an outstanding balance.